 - You have a sufficient level of English proficiency (see below);

-- Note: ESHCC students wishing to enter the Master’s programme, are advised to obtain at least 15 EC in the field of communication and media.
-ESHCC students are not automatically admitted to the Master’s programme of their choice: they still need to go through the full selection procedure.
+Note: ESHCC students wishing to enter the master programme, are advised to obtain at least 15 EC in the field of communication and media.
+ESHCC students are not automatically admitted to the master specialisation of their choice: they still need to go through the full selection procedure.